max-pfeiffer/blog/content/2025-01-20_bootstrap_certificate_authority_for_kubernetes.md

 ## Step Issuer
 Smallstep provides another [Helm chart to install Step Issuer](https://artifacthub.io/packages/helm/smallstep/step-issuer).
 I wanted to have a ClusterIssuer for my Kubernetes Cluster.
-Fortunately that Helm chart comes with a template to create it.
-But for configuring it we need the following seven values:
+Fortunately, that Helm chart comes with a template to create it.
+But for configuring it, we need the following seven values:

 1. CA URL
 2. CA Root certificate (base64 encoded)